inquisitour/skin_tone_detection/guide.md

 # Step-by-Step Guide for Skin Tone Detection Project

-This guide will walk you through the process of setting up, running, and evaluating the skin tone detection project.
+This guide will walk you through the process of setting up, running, and evaluating the skin tone detection project that combines DeepGaze and a custom CNN model.

 ## 1. Environment Setup